 s5 : l5 = s’5 : l’5 = s”5 : 1″5

 in which each term is the golden part of the previous.
-We observe in passing by that if we consider the successive arcs equal respectively to a tenth, two tenths, three tenths and four tenths of the circumference and whose sum is equal to the entire circumference, their chords A B, U D, D G, G A form a quadrilateral whose sides are respectively the side l10 of the inscribed decagon, the side l5 of the inscribed pentagon, the side s10 of the inscribed decalpha, and the side s5 of inscribed pentalpha and whose diagonal B G is a diameter and divides the quadrilateral into two right triangles, and then:
+We observe in passing by that if we consider the successive arcs equal respectively to a tenth, two-tenths, three-tenths, and four-tenths of the circumference and whose sum is equal to the entire circumference, their chords A B, U D, D G, G A form a quadrilateral whose sides are respectively the side l10 of the inscribed decagon, the side l5 of the inscribed pentagon, the side s10 of the inscribed decalpha, and the side s5 of inscribed pentalpha and whose diagonal B G is diameter and divides the quadrilateral into two right triangles, and then:

 l2 5 + l2 10 + s2 5 + s2 10 = 8 r2

-these four sides forming a Tetractys whose sum is equal to twice square of the diameter.
+these four sides form a Tetractys whose sum is equal to twice the square of the diameter.
 We observe now that if with a, b, c, d we denote four segments such that each is the golden part the previous one has:

 a = b + c and b = c + d